-From the U.S. to England: You must first dial o11, which is the international dialing code.
+From the U.S. to England: You must first dial 011, which is the international dialing code.
 Next, you must dial 44 to get England, and then the rest of the number to reach a specific city and location.

 There are four telephones available for student use at Harlaxton.
 There are no telephones in the student rooms.
-Past students recommend that you set up a regular calling time (for example, Sundays at 10 PM, Harlaxton time), and then sign up for that time on the list by the phones.
-That way, you are certain of having a phone available.

 Your callers have two ways to communicate with you by telephone:

-- Call the main number (see below) and leave a message with Security or voice mail after 5pm in England (11am in Eau Claire).
+- 1) Call the main number (see below) and leave a message with Security or voice mail after 5pm in England (11am in Eau Claire).
 The message will be posted.
 Remind your caller to specify whose time zone you are to use when returning the call. - 2) Call the student kiosk number where you will be waiting for the pre-arranged call.

-Main reception number (24 hours): 011-44-1476-403000
+Main reception number (24 hours):